vishvAsa/vedAH/meta/articles/keith/5_THE_PHILOSOPHY_OF_THE_VEDA/28_THE_PHILOSOPHY_OF_THE_UPANISADS/08_The_Supreme_and_the_Individual_Souls.md

 knowledge.1 Through the eye and visible form arises visual consciousness: the collision of the two factors is contact: conditioned by contact arises feel- ing: what one feels one perceives: what one perceives one thinks about: what one thinks about one is obsessed withal.
 The crudeness and valuelessness of the theory is obvious at once from the very fact that it is wholly impossible to understand what precise sense was attributed to the several terms, for the explanations of the scholiast are in all likelihood nothing but the interpreta- tions of later generations of thinkers, who had to do their best to make the most out of the tradition of the text.
 The Buddhists too remain with the Upanisads on the basis of the dwelling of the soul or its equivalent in the heart,* which is thus brought into the theory of sensation.
 What is indeed of interest is not the development of doctrine in the Nikayas, which give us only a few changes in terminology such as the metaphor of the doors of the senses,3 but the extraordinary persistence in Buddhism of the psychology of the Upaniṣads.

 In addition to the mind and the sense organs, the soul possesses the breaths or vital airs.
 Prana, originally breath', then used often as a name for the absolute, is in the Upanisads a constant expression for the whole sum of the organs of sense, and at the same time a special one breath, beside eye, car, mind, and speech.
 It, however, in the growing development of the doctrine of mind and the organs of sense is gradually reduced to minor importance, and becomes concerned not with the intellectual aspect of the soul, but with the principle of life as opposed to intellect.
-The single Prana in this aspect is divided into five, which, however, are also sometimes given as two, Prāņa and Apana, as three, these with Vyana, or four, these with Udana.
-The Jaimi- nīya Upanisad Brāhmaṇa gives Prāņa, Apāna, Vyana, Samana, Avana, and Udana; or seven in the head, or nine, including two below, and a tenth in the navel.
-The precise sense of these terms has been much disputed, but it is not open to serious doubt that alone Prāņa or Apana may mean breath simply, whether in or out, and therefore Prāņa may mean smell.
+The single Prana in this aspect is divided into five, which, however, are also sometimes given as two, Prāṇa and Apana, as three, these with Vyana, or four, these with Udana.
+The Jaimi- nīya Upanisad Brāhmaṇa gives Prāṇa, Apāna, Vyana, Samana, Avana, and Udana; or seven in the head, or nine, including two below, and a tenth in the navel.
+The precise sense of these terms has been much disputed, but it is not open to serious doubt that alone Prāṇa or Apana may mean breath simply, whether in or out, and therefore Prāṇa may mean smell.
 In contrast, how-

 Majjhima Nikaya, i.
 111. It is, however,

 •

-to be noted that in the Pațiccasamup- pada series is found the order: con- sciousness, name and form, the six spheres, contact, feeling, desire, &c.
+to be noted that in the Paṭiccasamup- pada series is found the order: con- sciousness, name and form, the six spheres, contact, feeling, desire, &c.
 The hopeless contradiction of view is disposed of in the Manual (ed.
 2) in the words (p. lxxxii), This mysterious old rune must not further complicate our problem', and in the Psychology it is passed over with due contempt.
 But to establish doctrines by ignoring the most important part of the evidence does not further research.
 See also Keith, Buddhist Philosophy, pp. 196 ff. * Buddhist Manual of Psychological Ethics",

 p. lxxxvi; Wallesser, Die philosophische